 - Attorneys and clergy members are not required to be listed on the visitor’s card.

 - Falsifying information on the visitors’ list or visitors falsely identifying themselves to be the person on the list, may cause the inmate to lose his/her visiting privileges, either temporarily or permanently.

 - Visiting days and times shall be posted in the visitor lobby and cell blocks.

-- It is the responsibility of each inmate to notify prospective visitors to be here (30) thirty minutes prior to visitation, as well as the rules pertaining to visitation.
+- It is the responsibility of each inmate to notify prospective visitors to be here 30 minutes prior to visitation, as well as the rules pertaining to visitation.

-- Visitors should only bring their car keys and a photo identification card as no other materials are allowed to be taken upstairs.
+- Visitors should only bring their car keys and a photo identification card.
+No other materials are allowed to be taken upstairs.